pmalmgren/petermalmgren.com/content/rc-batch.md

 - Go through [The Elements of Computing Systems](https://mitpress.mit.edu/books/elements-computing-systems) and build a computer from scratch
 - Work on a friendlier web interface for Prometheus, I've always struggled with visualizing how different Prometheus expressions fit together to form a query
 - Write a TCP stack
-- Improve my blog, and write more
+- Improve my blog
 - Give more presentations (they have a time each Friday where you can present for 5 minutes!)
-- Learn about security, specifically heap overflows
+- Learn about security, specifically heap overflows and wireless security
+- Maybe learn about operating systems?
 - Help newer programmers level up
-- Maybe learn about operating systems??

 ## Why now?